csbg/SplineOmics/docs/articles/RNA-seq-analysis.md

 splineomics <- SplineOmics::run_limma_splines(
     splineomics = splineomics
 )
-#> Array weights are ignored at this stage for RNA-seq data, as they were already incorporated during the preprocessing step.
 #> Warning: the 'nobars' function has moved to the reformulas package.
 Please update your imports, or ask an upstream package maintainter to do so.
 #> This warning is displayed once per session.
 ```